litestar-org/.github/CONTRIBUTING.md

   [`mypy`](https://mypy.readthedocs.io/en/stable/) and [`pyright`](https://github.com/microsoft/pyright)

   * When requiring complex types, use a [`type alias`](https://docs.python.org/3/library/typing.html#type-aliases).
-    Check `starlite/types` if a type alias for your use case already exists
   * If something cannot be typed correctly due to a limitation of the type checkers, you may use [`typing.cast`](https://docs.python.org/3/library/typing.html#typing.cast) to rectify the situation.
 However, you should only use as a last resort if you've exhausted all other options of